JosephiusX/Colt-Bootcamp-2021/README.md

             now if i try to send a script in the edit form as the title i get a error: campground.title must not include HTML

+564. Minor Changes to Session/Cookies

+            we can set the name of the cookie in session config in app.js